-SGAC held elections in December 2018 to elect the next Regional Coordinator (RC) in the African Region.
-We are happy to announce the re-election of Oniosun Temidayo Isaiah (Nigeria) as Regional Coordinator for Africa.
+SGAC held elections in May to elect the next Regional Coordinator (RC) in the African Region.
+We are happy to announce the selection of Rania Toukebri (Tunisia) as the new Regional Coordinator for Africa.